-Work in the CDLS unit is anything but routine.
-Serving the interdependent missions of the Library and the College, our goal is to connect resources to researchers, and because both are constantly changing, our services are constantly changing as well.
-Books, films, music, and journal titles all now come now come online as well as in traditional, tangible formats; we participate in new consortial approaches to collection-building; we not only maintain the library’s website but push information out via online exhibits and social media; where we once simply cataloged the rare materials in Special Collections, we now also digitize them and help present Union’s other unique cultural resources online, collaborating with partners across campus to create enriched web-based resources for the benefit of researchers everywhere.
+Serving the interdependent missions of the Library and the College, our goal is to connect resources to researchers.
+Books, films, music, and journal titles are available online as well as physically; we participate in consortial approaches to collection-building; we present information on the library’s website and via online exhibits; we catalog, digitize, and help preserve the rare materials in Special Collections and Archives; and we help present Union’s other unique cultural resources online, collaborating with partners across campus to support scholarship in multiple modalities.

 The generosity of donors has made much of this work possible.
 Endowed and gift funds help support the acquisition and digitization of materials, and we could not do without the Training Room in our area (gifted during the renovations to the library building in the late 1990s), where we constantly meet to plan new projects and keep our technical skills up-to-date.

-The rare combination of resources at Union College makes working in the CDLS unit particularly rewarding.
-Being able to draw upon new purchases as well as materials acquired throughout Union’s long history – and articles in electronic databases as well as original documents in Special Collections – allows us to present coordinated access to information in amazingly diverse forms and from widely disparate sources.
+Being able to draw upon new purchases as well as materials acquired throughout Union’s long history allows us to present coordinated access to information in amazingly diverse forms and from widely disparate sources.
 This coordinated approach inspires new ways of thinking, learning, and engaging with the material as well as with each other.